 Natalyn currently serves as the chair of the Community Development/Human Services committee, and as a member on Finance/Executive and Transportation Committees, and Committee on Council.

-Natalyn has previously served as: Chair of the City Utilities Committee; a member of the Board of Directors of Atlanta’s General Employees Pension Fund; a member of the 2003 Class of Leadership Atlanta; Trustee of the Atlanta-Fulton Public Library System; and board member of East Lake YMCA.
+Natalyn has previously served as Chair of the City Utilities Committee, as well as on the Board of Directors of Atlanta’s General Employees’ Pension Fund; Trustee of the Atlanta-Fulton Public Library System; and the East Lake YMCA board.

 Natalyn is a member of the Leadership Atlanta Class of 2003, and was recognized as an Atlanta Business League Top Woman of Influence in 2012 and 2013.

 Natalyn is divorced and has a daughter, Miriam Archibong.
 Miriam, a product of Atlanta Public Schools, is a graduate of Spelman College, Harvard Graduate School of Education, and the University of Pennsylvania Law School.
 As a Fulbright Research scholar, Miriam studied the education system in Singapore.
 Miriam is currently a practicing attorney with a law firm in Atlanta, Georgia.